15 significant disadvantages of living in the United States, according to a Russian-speaking immigrant

 8. American society is presented to us as very tolerant.
 It consists of numerous ethnic groups, peoples and cultures.
 But the melting pot of nations did not work out in the United States.
 Lots of hidden conflicts.
 I myself have felt the reverse racism twice.
 Twice when I bought something from dark-skinned people, I just felt hatred and precisely because I am a person with white skin.
 It cannot be hidden.
 Although there are many normal people of all races.
 But once in the evening in the "Black Quarter", you will surely get there in full.
 Latinos and African Americans generally dislike each other strongly.
 In Sacramento, I saw that in fast food restaurants, African Americans are not allowed to work in shifts with Hispanics, although blacks work fine with whites.
 Strong cultural differences and mentality lead to clashes.
 Therefore, they themselves try not to specifically intersect.
 Yes, after moving to the USA you will have to forget the word "n ** r".
 This is a gross insult.
 There can be serious consequences.

-9. The United States is a labor concentration camp, but with increased nutrition.
+9. The USA is a labor concentration camp, but with enhanced nutrition.
 You will definitely not die of hunger there.
 But you have to work hard, and even more than one job.
 The standard of living is high, but impressive incomes are combined with remarkable expenses.
 And the majority of the population, even with good incomes, in an emergency may not find quickly and 400 bucks for urgent needs, if anything.
 And in the USA everyone lives on credit.
 Personal credit rating and good credit history are just gods of the new era.
 Living in the United States is very, very difficult without them.
 For example, if these indicators are bad, then it becomes problematic to rent a house, and if you rent it, then on not very favorable terms and with a large deposit.
 Americans do not have compulsory paid leave.
 If there is one from the company, then it is very short - from a week to two, depending on the company and the period of work in it.
 For this reason, many do not take leave at all and their emotional burnout increases.

 On the subject: Why Russians are leaving the USA: the immigrant named the main reason